US Disaster Program Preparedness Resources

 - Update existing church communication tools: Do you have a church email list, Facebook group or phone tree?
 Using these tools regularly helps keep information up-to-date and gives members of your congregation an opportunity to practice communicating with the church before a disaster occurs.

 - Put your church on the Map: The Episcopal Asset Map, a joint project between The Episcopal Church and Episcopal Relief & Development, is an online tool for highlighting the ministries of the Episcopal Church.
 Does your church have a kitchen, a food pantry ministry or something else that could help in a disaster?
-Take the survey on the Episcopal Asset Map to be a resource to your community in time of need!

 - Learn about an outreach ministry: One of the reasons the Church is uniquely positioned to respond after disasters is that Church members are often already in relationship with people who may be vulnerable after a disaster.
 Outreach ministries may be scaled up to meet the needs of the community.
 If you are interested in the work being done, stick around and help out!